Asaayu/Arma-3-Smart-Markers-System/README.md

 # Arma 3 Smart Markers System
 A smart marker system based on the Arma 3 Apex Old Man smart marker system.

+There is an example mod and example missions that you can use as an example of how to install the system into your content.
 ## Adding smart markers to your content
 First you will need to add the functions for the smart marker system to your `CfgFunctions` class.